 All international business studies majors must spend a fall or spring semester abroad studying in a region of the world consistent with their language of choice.
 The following University of Delaware study abroad programs are designed to satisfy this requirement.

 - Spanish: Granada, Spain (fall and spring); Buenos Aires, Argentina (fall), Barcelona (spring)

 - Japanese: Akita International University, Japan (fall)

-- Chinese: Meet with the academic advisor to discuss possible study abroad options outside the University of Delaware
+- Arabic, Chinese and Russian: Meet with the academic advisor to discuss possible study abroad options outside the University of Delaware

 For additional information, including program fees, please click here.